imransilvake/semantic-partitioning/README.md

 ### SPARQL Queries
 - Strictly follow the pattern of SPARQL queries in order to avoid errors.
-- Examples shown below are related to LUBM benchmark
+- Examples shown below are related to LUBM benchmark.

 ###### Simple Query with LIMIT
 ```